terezka/charts/README.md

 # elm-charts-alpha

-This is the nightly version of [`terezka/elm-charts`](https://package.elm-lang.org/packages/terezka/elm-charts/latest/).
+This is the alpha version of [`terezka/elm-charts`](https://package.elm-lang.org/packages/terezka/elm-charts/latest/).
 This has faster updates, but also more breaking changes!
-Currently published on Elm packages as `terezka/charts` but will be moved to `terezka/elm-charts-alpha` soon!
+Currently published on Elm packages as `terezka/charts`, but may be moved to `terezka/elm-charts-alpha` soon.

 ```elm